chuyachia/ml/logistic_regression/logistic_regression_iris.md

 ![](logistic_regression_iris_files/figure-markdown_github/unnamed-chunk-6-1.png)

-Using the final weights vector, we can successfully tell all the Setosas from the Non-Setosas in our training data.
+Using the final weights vector, we compute the signal for every observation and decides that a given observation is a Setosa if the logistic function on its signal results in a value that is greater than 0.5.
+In probabilistic terms, this means that the probability that the given observation is Setosa is greater than 0.5.
+By doing so, we successfully distinguished all the Setosas from the Non-Setosas in our training data.
 This allows us to say that our algorithm is working correctly.

 ``` r
 Y.sig <- exp(X %*% t(w))/(1+exp(X%*%t(w)))